Where the Lilies Bloom: Plot

 The Luther family are poor sharecroppers living in the mountains of North Carolina.
-The father, Roy Luther (Rance Howard) is sickly, and he asks the second eldest daughter, Mary Call (Julie Gholson), to take over his role of father when he passes on.
+The father, Roy Luther is sickly, and he asks the second eldest daughter, Mary Call, to take over his role of father when he passes on.
 He instructs her not to tell anyone when he dies as doctors, undertakers and preachers "just take money".
 Should the authorities discover he is dead, the children would be split up and put in foster homes since none of them are of legal age.
-Their landlord Kiser Pease (Harry Dean Stanton) is interested in marrying the eldest daughter Devola (Jan Smithers).
-Roy Luther won't allow the marriage, and he makes Mary Call promise she won't let it happen after he dies.
-Mary Call and younger brother Romey (Matthew Burril) help Kiser when he is sick with pneumonia, and Kiser agrees to sign the land back over to the Luther family.
+Their landlord Kiser Pease is interested in marrying the eldest daughter Devola.
+Roy won't allow the marriage and he makes Mary Call promise she won't let it happen after he dies.
+Mary Call and younger brother Romey help Kiser when he is sick with pneumonia and Kiser agrees to sign the land back over to the Luther family.

-When Roy Luther dies, the children bury him on a mountainside in an unmarked grave, then go to elaborate lengths to keep anyone from finding out he is dead.
+When Roy dies, the children bury him on a mountainside in an unmarked grave, then go to elaborate lengths to keep anyone from finding out he is dead.
 The children rehearse over and over about what to say if asked about their father.
-Kiser continues his courtship of Devola, and Mary Call does everything she can to thwart his pursuit of her.
+Kiser continues his courtship of Devola and Mary Call does everything she can to thwart his pursuit of her.

-The Luther children scrimp and do all they can to eke out a living for themselves, even selling roots and herbs gathered from their land to the local pharmacist to use in medicines.
-Mary Call takes refuge in her journal, and the essays she writes for school assignments catch the eye of her teacher who urges her not to waste her talent with words by settling for "a life in the hills".
+The Luther children scrimp and do all they can to eke out a living for themselves, even selling roots and herbs gathered from their land to the local pharmacist Mr. Connell to use in medicines.
+Mary Call takes refuge in her journal and the essays she writes for school assignments catch the eye of her teacher Miss Fleetie who urges her not to waste her talent with words by settling for "a life in the hills".

 When Kiser lands in the hospital after having been hit by a truck, his nosy sister Goldie comes to the Luther house and demands they vacate the property.
 She says the paper that Kiser signed giving the Luthers their land is worthless and orders them out in 48 hours.
 With few options left, a desperate Mary Call visits Kiser in the hospital and offers herself to him in marriage.
-Kiser would rather marry Devola and a distraught Mary Call blurts out that Roy Luther is dead.
+Kiser would rather marry Devola and a distraught Mary Call blurts out that Roy is dead.
 She threatens to kill Kiser if he tells anyone and storms out.
 Finally, Mary Call agrees to let Kiser marry Devola.
 Mary Call realizes that Kiser was not so bad after all.
 After Kiser and Devola marry, the entire Luther family live together in Kiser and Devola's home.

-Development
+Production

 This is the second film produced by Robert B. Radnitz and Mattel.
+The film was shot in Watauga County (towns of Boone and Blowing Rock), Ashe County (towns of West Jefferson and Lansing), and in Avery County (towns of Elk Park and Banner Elk), North Carolina.
+Soundtrack music is by Earl Scruggs.
+Children from local elementary schools were recruited to act in the film.